EngineLin/plop-setting/README.md

 ```
 you can change the config file to fit your own project constructor.

-/*Notice*/ make sure the path string close with '/'
+*Notice* make sure the path string close with '/'